ptarroso/SpartANN/docs/_build/html/_sources/index.rst.txt

 Because SpartANN is a Python module, advanced customization and integration into broader workflows are also possible, making it a versatile tool for remote sensing tasks.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4
-   :caption: Contents:
+   :caption: Getting Started

-   Instalation <install>
+   Installation <install>
-   API <modules>
+   Usage <usage>

+.. include:: examples.rst

+.. include:: modules.rst